angular/angular/src/lib/datepicker/datepicker.md

 ### Accessibility

-The `MatDatepickerInput` directive adds `aria-haspopup` attribute to the native input element, and it triggers a calendar dialog with `role="dialog"`.
+The `MatDatepickerInput` and `MatDatepickerToggle` directives add the `aria-haspopup` attribute to the native input and toggle button elements respectively, and they trigger a calendar dialog with `role="dialog"`.

 `MatDatepickerIntl` includes strings that are used for `aria-label`s.
 The datepicker input should have a placeholder or be given a meaningful label via `aria-label`, `aria-labelledby` or